Support for individuals

 Support for organisations

 We support organisations and training providers who offer programmes and courses to develop diverse talent and make their workplaces more inclusive.
-This is funded via the High-end TV Skills Fund, Film Skills Fund, and Television Skills Fund.
+This is funded via the High-end TV Skills Fund, Film Skills Fund, and Unscripted TV Skills Fund.

 How we measure our impact

-We are working with industry leaders to develop a consistent approach to monitoring and data collection in the screen industries that is in line with GDPR.
+We are working with industry leaders to develop a consistent approach to monitoring and data collection in the screen industries that is in line with UK General Data Protection Regulations 2021 (UK-GDPR).

 Inclusivity is a key focus of our work and is woven into all our projects and funding.
 To measure and evaluate our progress, ScreenSkills sets aspirational inclusivity targets for ourselves and our training providers: